rzaharenkov/blog_app/README.md

 ## Testing

-I have implemented 2 basic rake tasks to verift how it works:
+I have implemented 2 basic rake tasks to verify how it works:

 ```
 rake compacter:stats                    # Measure dump size